Korean Air Lines Flight 007: Missile damage to plane

-Hydraulics

 KAL 007 had four redundant hydraulic systems of which systems one, two, and three were damaged or destroyed.
 There was no evidence of damage to system four.
 The hydraulics provided actuation of all primary and secondary flight controls (except leading edge slats in the latter) as well as landing gear retraction, extension, gear steering, and wheel braking.
 Each primary flight control axis received power from all four hydraulic systems.
 Upon missile detonation, the jumbo jet began to experience oscillations (yawing) as the dual channel yaw damper was damaged.
 Yawing would not have occurred if hydraulic systems one or two were fully operational.
 The result is that the control column did not thrust forward after missile detonation (it should have done so as the plane was on autopilot) to bring the plane down to its former altitude of 35000 ft.
 This failure of the autopilot to correct the rise in altitude indicates that hydraulic system number three, which operates the autopilot actuator, a system controlling the plane's elevators, was damaged or out.
 KAL 007's airspeed and acceleration rate both began to decrease as the plane began to climb.
 At twenty seconds after the missile detonation, a click was heard in the cabin, which is identified as the "automatic pilot disconnect warning" sound.
 Either the pilot or co-pilot had disconnected the autopilot and was manually thrusting the control column forward to bring the plane lower.
 Though the autopilot had been turned off, manual mode did not begin functioning for another twenty seconds.
 This failure of the manual system to engage upon command indicates failure in hydraulic systems one and two.
 With wing flaps up, "control was reduced to the right inboard aileron and the innermost of spoiler section of each side".

-Left wing

 Contrary to Major Osipovich's statement in 1991 that he had taken off half of KAL 007's left wing, ICAO analysis found that the wing was intact: "The interceptor pilot stated that the first missile hit near the tail, while the second missile took off half the left wing of the aircraft...
 The interceptor's pilot's statement that the second missile took off half of the left wing was probably incorrect.
 The missiles were fired at a two-second interval and would have detonated at an equal interval.
 The first detonated at 18:26:02 UTC.
 The last radio transmissions from KE007 to Tokyo Radio were between 18:26:57 and 18:27:15 UTC using HF [high frequency].
 The HF 1 radio aerial of the aircraft was positioned in the left wing tip suggesting that the left wing tip was intact at this time.
 Also, the aircraft's maneuvers after the attack did not indicate extensive damage to the left wing."

-Engines

 The co-pilot reported to Captain Chun twice during the flight after the missiles' detonation, "Engines normal, sir."